-Determining the location of existing utilities on State highway right of way is a cooperative effort between the FDOT and the utility owners.
-The degree of effort on the part of the FDOT and the utility owner will vary with the type of project, the utility, and availability of existing location information.
+Determining the location of existing utilities on State highway right of way is a cooperative effort between the FDOT and the UAOs.
+The degree of effort on the part of the FDOT and the UAOs will vary with the type of project, the utility, and availability of existing location information.
 As a minimum the location of existing major utilities is required on new construction, reconstruction, and add lane projects.

 Major existing utilities are those principal underground and aerial utilities that potentially conflict with construction activities and scheduling.
-The presence of major utilities shall be determined on each project by the utility owner.
+The presence of major utilities shall be determined on each project by the UAOs.
 Service connections and laterals are not normally considered major utilities.

-It is the responsibility of the design engineer with the assistance of the District Utility Engineer and construction personnel to determine the locations and levels of locate where utility information is needed.
-Levels of locates are defined in Section 5.3.1.
-It is the responsibility of the utility owner to provide up through a Level "B" locate on request.
-In some instances the utility owner can provide Level "A" locate information.
-If Level "A" locate information is necessary and cannot be provided by the utility owner, the measurement and documentation for the level "A" locate will be obtained by the FDOT, consultants, or others by established agreement.
+It is the responsibility of the design engineer with the assistance of the District Utility Office and construction personnel to determine the locations and levels of locate where utility information is needed.
+Quality levels of locates are identified in Section 5.3.1.
+It is the responsibility of the UAOs to provide up through a Quality Level "B" locate on request.
+In some instances the UAOs can provide Quality Level "A" locate information.
+If Quality Level "A" locate information is necessary and cannot be provided by the UAOs, the measurement and documentation for the Quality Level "A" locate will be obtained by the FDOT, consultants, or others by established agreement.

-Existing major underground utilities which are suspected to be located within three feet (3') of proposed construction operations which would threaten the utility should be considered for Level "A" locate information.
-The decision to allow utilities to remain within three feet (3') of new construction operations should be made by the Design Engineer in consultation with the District Utility Engineer and appropriate construction personnel.
+Existing major underground utilities which are suspected to be located within three feet (3') of proposed construction operations which would threaten the utility should be considered for Quality Level "A" locate information.
+The decision to allow utilities to remain within three feet (3') of new construction operations should be made by the Design Engineer in consultation with the District Utility Office and appropriate construction personnel.

-5.3.1 Levels of Utility Locates
+5.3.1 Quality Levels of Utility Locates